Devmikola/phblog/README.md

 ------------------------------------
 * Tree of comments, you can comment to comment by using "Answer" button;
 * After deleting comment, all subcomments of first just up self level in comments tree;
-* Full AJAX realisation for comments: Index, Create, Update, Delete;<br>
+* Full AJAX realisation for comments: Index, Create, Update, Delete;
 * Users avatars, displaying at comment, post, profile and settings.

 Contacts